HomelessPhD/AR_Puzzles/PZL11/README.md

 Should add here - i've tried to cut different parts of histogram, played with that alog and yet no result.
 BUT i rellay feel like this is it, there could be a text typed and noised on on that boat image.
 Zooming out i mostly see it.

 ![boat hide wallet](https://github.com/HomelessPhD/AR_Puzzles/blob/f2d7820a5191dd3db05e3d6cdc6a6de3e5a27a7d/PZL11/pics/plain_boat.png)

+And yet another thing - "https://twitter.com/ArweaveP".
+Thats 20 symbols written on the picture, on the plain sight.
+Tried to make sha256 form it and nothing.
+Tried its ASCII adding zero bytes - nothing again.

 # "Exotic" ideas